 The menopause can bring with it an entourage of symptoms.
 These can range from the mildly troublesome to the truly debilitating.
 Increasing our intake of certain vitamins and minerals can help combat physical changes that the menopause brings.

 Read on to find out which might help and for some delicious ways to incorporate them in our diets.

 Vitamin D and calcium for bone strength and mood

-Having low levels of vitamin D can have a profound effect on our mood, particularly in the dark winter months when our skin cannot produce enough of it in the limited, less intense winter sunshine.
-In the summer months, spending ten minutes a day with your arms and legs exposed in the sunshine without protection should enable your skin to produce sufficient vitamin D. In winter, you may wish to take a supplement to top up your waning levels.
+Having low levels of vitamin D can have a profound effect on our mood.
+This is especially true in the dark winter months when our skin cannot produce enough of it in the limited, less intense winter sunshine.
+In the summer months, spend 10 minutes a day with your arms and legs exposed to the sunshine without protection.
+This should enable your skin to produce sufficient vitamin D. In winter, you may wish to take a supplement to top up your waning levels.

 Vitamin C and selenium

 With decreasing estrogen levels comes lower levels of skin-plumping collagen, which can leave our skin wrinkled, dry, and at greater risk of sun damage.